bambielli/bambielli.github.io/_posts/2016-03-01-what-makes-a-good-team.markdown

 2. Group members display a high level of social sensitivity (empathy).

-Both behaviors demonstrate a culture of respect and understanding for fellow teammates, which leads to a safer / positive experience for those involved.
+Both behaviors demonstrate a culture of respect and understanding for fellow teammates, which leads to a safer and more positive experience for those involved.

 ### A Make or Break Decision for Employee Engagement